Indicator/turn signals

 Indicators/turn signal faults: Updated July 2015:

 From 1962-67 a cylindrical 3-terminal flasher unit was used, not be confused with later electronic 3-terminal units.
 After that a smaller 2-terminal rectangular unit was used, and the two differ as far as fault diagnosis is concerned.
-On the later type if a bulb fails or there is a disconnection in the wiring to it, then the indicator won't flash but the working bulb will glow continuously, making it easy to see which end you need to investigate.
+On the later type if a bulb fails or there is a disconnection in the wiring to it, then the indicator won't tick, the bulbs won't flash, but the working bulb and the dash tell-tale will glow continuously, making it easy to see which end you need to investigate.
 But on the early type this won't happen, except that you may get a very brief and faint flicker on the working bulb.

-Apart from that where indicators light but don't flash one side this printable schematic and chart should help you to plot the voltages through your circuits and locate any bad connections.
+Apart from that where both corners light but don't flash one side it is probably weak connections that side and this printable schematic and chart should help you to plot the voltages through your circuits and locate those connections.
 You don't need the engine to be running but it is more realistic if it is from a voltage point of view, and won't flatten the battery (dynamo-equipped car may need a bit of fast idle to extinguish the ignition warning light).
-If you don't run the engine (saving fuel) then disconnect the coil to prevent it overheating which it almost certainly will do with the ignition left on for a long time (with the exception of some electronic ignition systems).
+If you don't run the engine (saving fuel) then disconnect the coil to prevent it overheating which it almost certainly will do with the ignition left on for a long time (with the exception of certain electronic ignition systems).
 Non-flashing could be due to a failed flasher unit of course as well as bad connections.
 An ammeter in place of the indicator flasher unit should ideally show 3.5 amps, if it shows 3.2 amps or higher but doesn't flash then the flasher unit is probably faulty.
 With bad connections a new flasher unit may well start them flashing again, but this can simply be due to its being new and more sensitive, as it 'burns in' they will probably slow and stop again.
 If you are investigating slow flashers, and they continue to flash slowly, it makes measurements easier if you bridge the two connections on the flasher unit to stop it flashing.
 See here for the results of the tests on Vee.

 As mentioned before the indicators circuit is: Battery - starter cable - brown circuit - ignition switch - white circuit - fuse (note 1) - green circuit - hazard flasher switch (note 2) - green circuit (note 3) - indicator flasher - light-green/brown circuit - indicator flasher switch - green/white (RH side) and green/red circuits (LH side) - indicator bulb holder - indicator bulb - indicator bulb holder - body earth (note 4) - battery earth cable.
 CB cars with twin-6v batteries also have the battery link cable.